timocov/ts-transformer-properties-rename/README.md

 I cannot guarantee you that the transformer covers all possible cases, but it has tests for the most popular ones, and if you catch a bug - please feel free to create an issue.

 Also, it might not work as expected with composite projects, because the project should contain an entry points you set in options, but it might be in other sub-project.

+## How it works

+For every property the tool tries to determine whether a property is accessible from entry points you specified in the [options](#entrysourcefiles).

+The property is "accessible from entry point" if the type where this property is declared (including all base classes/interfaces) is directly exported or accessible via entry point
+(this approach and algorithms are taken from <https://github.com/timocov/dts-bundle-generator>).

+If you rely on duck typing a lot in your project - the tool **MIGHT NOT** and quite possible **WILL NOT** work properly, especially it can't detect if the property is exported (because it uses the only explicit "inheritance/usage tree").

 ## Example